PipedreamHQ/pipedream/docs/docs/quickstart/run-workflow-on-a-schedule/README.md

 ### Create a workflow using the schedule trigger

 First, create a new workflow.
-Then name it `Schedule Quickstart` and select the **Schedule** trigger (we'll modify the HTTP triggered workflow in a moment, **so it's best to create this workflow in a separate tab**):
+Then name it `Schedule Quickstart` and select the **Schedule** trigger (we'll modify the HTTP triggered workflow in a moment, **so we recommend creating this workflow in a separate tab**):

 ![image-20210525190912450](./image-20210525190912450.png)

-Next, add a step, select the **HTTP / Webhook** app and the **GET Request** action.
+Next, expand the step menu and select the **GET Request** action in the **HTTP / Webhook** app.

 ![image-20210525190953091](./image-20210525190953091.png)

-Enter the endpoint URL for the workflow you built in the previous examples and add `/keepwarm` to the path (e.g., `https://YOUR-ENDPOINT-ID.m.pipedream.net/keepwarm`).
+Enter the endpoint URL to trigger the workflow you built in the previous examples and add `/keepwarm` to the path (e.g., `https://YOUR-ENDPOINT-ID.m.pipedream.net/keepwarm`).

 ![image-20210525191155803](./image-20210525191155803.png)

 ### Run a scheduled workflow manually to test it

 Next, **Deploy** and click **Run Now** to test your workflow.

 ![image-20210525191406036](./image-20210525191406036.png)

-When it runs, you'll notice that `steps.get_request` returned an array of objects.
+When you inspect the execution, you'll notice that `steps.get_request` returned an array of objects.
 That means the HTTP workflow ran end-to-end — including getting the latest ISS position and adding it to Google Sheets:

 ![image-20210525191520789](./image-20210525191520789.png)

 However, we don't want that to happen on our `/keepwarm` invocations.
 Let's fix that by adding a `$end()` statement to the HTTP workflow.

-Return to our HTTP triggered workflow, select the most recent event and expand `steps.trigger.raw_event`.
+Switch back to your HTTP triggered workflow, select the most recent event and expand `steps.trigger.raw_event`.
 The `uri` for the request should be `/keepwarm`.

 ![image-20210525191622270](./image-20210525191622270.png)